zach-lawrence-tamu/Tea_Shop_Deployment/README.md

 3. What will you work on before the end?

-Zach: Make graph display database data based on entered dates, add form for employee email, modify addons table when adding/removing addon, and polish look of manager pages.
+Zach: Make graph display database data based on entered dates, add form for employee email, modify addons table when adding/removing addon, display x report, and polish look of manager pages.
 Vikrum: Images for menu items, allergy and nutrition, and make it look better.
 Elias: Sending orders to database, allergy and nutrition, and make it look better.
 Anuraag: Weather API.